-I want to contribute extra money to my superannuation account and have heard that there are limits to how much I can contribute.
+I want to contribute extra money to my superannuation account.
+Are there are superannuation contribution limits?

 From 1 July 2007 a limit of $150,000 per year was placed on non-concessional contributions which are post-tax amounts that you have not claimed as a tax deduction.
-This cap amount may be indexed annually but is still unchanged for the 2012-13 income year.
-If you contribute more than the cap amount you will be taxed at the highest marginal rate plus Medicare (46.5%) on those excess contributions.
+This cap amount may be indexed annually.
+If your superannuation contributions exceed the cap amount you will be taxed at the highest marginal rate plus Medicare on those excess contributions.
 There are transitional rules that apply to taxpayers who are nearing retirement.

 I have been thinking about salary sacrificing money into my superannuation account?
-Is there a limit to how much I can sacrifice?
+Is there a limit to how much I can salary package?

-I have heard that salary sacrificed superannuation contribution will now be reported on my PAYG Payment Summary?
+I have heard that salary sacrificed superannuation contributions will now be reported on my PAYG Payment Summary?
 What implication will there be for me?